TheTLe504/CISSP-Study-Guide/D1 - Security and Risk Management.md

 * Identify threats and vulnerabilities - NIST 800-30 defines threat sources.
 Microsoft also has great threat model
 * Risk assessment/analysis - find all vulnerabilities and flaws in scope. prioritize them by level of effort to fix and the amount of risk of not fixing that.
 * Risk response - If you face risk, you can do one of the following things: avoid it, transfer it, mitigate it, or accept it
 * Countermeasure selection and implementation - If risk is identified, need to consider accountability, reliability, dependencies, CIA, when implementing a countermeasure.
-Think of solution to problem and other supplemental controls to help fix it. soemtimes you won't be able apply a patch to completely fix problem, so you will need some supplemental fixes (band aids)
+Think of solution to problem and other supplemental controls to help fix it. sometimes you won't be able apply a patch to completely fix problem, so you will need some supplemental fixes (band aids)
 * Applicable types of controls (e.g., preventive, detective, corrective) - directive, deterrent, preventive, compensating, detective, corrective, recovery. a good plan usually contains most of the types of controls just listed. that is defense in depth
 * Security Control Assessment (SCA) -
 * Monitoring and measurement - make sure problems, vulnerabilities, failures are monitored. make sure metrics are recorded that document hours spent to fix and recover. cost from failure.  for network, get IDS and log server. do bi-weekly analysis to determine information system failures and patterns